 This procedure applies to all decisions to Look After children.

-It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline Procedure.
+It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline.

 A child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Looked After Child.
 The care planning requirement will be amended in relation to such children - see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.

-A child may not come into care without the express permission of a Service Director or Head of Service.
-Please also see Guidance on the Admission of Children to Care, Placement Planning and Review.
+A child may not come into care without the express permission of a Designated Manager (Decision to Look After).

 The decision to look after a child will only be made where those making the decision are satisfied that:

 - Suitable appropriate alternatives have been fully considered;